How to Reset a WordPress (Admin) Password

 How to Reset Your Own WordPress Password via WordPress

 If you are not an administrative user, your WordPress account’s options will be very minimal.
-To change your password, make sure you are on the “Profile” page, and scroll down to “Account Management”.
-Next to “New Password” click the “Generate Password” button:
+To change your password, make sure you are on the “Profile” page and scroll down to “Account Management”.
+Next to “New Password” click the “Set New Password” button:

 If you like, you can use the password that WordPress generates for you.
 Otherwise, you can also generate your own.
 Once you have chosen a password and entered it in the “New Password” box, you can click “Update Profile” at the bottom of the page: